Billaboong/PIN-Blog-ApiV1/README.md

 <b>User</b>

 - POST /register: Create a user to be used for authentication
-- POST /login_check: Generate a token to use as authorization for protected endpoints
+- POST /login_check: Generate a token to use as to grant access to protected endpoints

 <b>Blog</b>